Yuto-A2/laravelProject/README.md

 ## If you were unable to complete the assignment, explain what you wanted to do and why you couldn't complete it.

-When I try add orders and update orders, 403 error comes up.
+When I try to add orders and update orders, 403 error comes up.
 I  would like to practice laravel more and be used to using it.

 ---